FERC Opinion 594 Base ROE Decision

 Opinion No. 594 — NETO

-FERC applies same settled methodology from MISO remand decision, establishing 9.57% base ROE for NETO; $1.5B in refunds ordered.
+FERC applies same settled methodology from MISO remand decision, establishing 9.57% base ROE for NETO; refunds estimated at $1.5B.

-We can reasonably expect that Opinion No. 594 will be appealed at the court and this may not be the last of the matter.
+We can reasonably expect that Opinion No. 594 will be appealed at the court, and this may not be the last of the matter.
+Additionally, the NETO have indicated that they are considering making a Section 205 filing for a new base ROE based on current capital market conditions.8

 Want the Full Analysis?